Skip to main contentAccessibility Statement

 The benefits of stopping smoking in pregnancy include:

-• you will reduce the risk of complications in pregnancy and birth
+• a reduced risk of complications in pregnancy and birth

 • your baby is less likely to be born too early and have to face the additional breathing, feeding and health problems that often go with being premature

-• your baby is less likely to be born underweight
+• a reduced risk of your baby being born underweight

-• you will reduce the risk of cot death, also known as sudden infant death syndrome
+• a reduced risk of cot death, also known as sudden infant death syndrome

 Vapes